France will soon have an age of sexual consent. Why is it 15?

 What is the age of consent in the U.S.?

-States set their own ages of consent and all are between 16-18.
+States set their own ages of consent and all are between 16 and 18.
 But it’s confusing.
 Many state laws consider not just victims’ ages, but also other factors, such as age gaps (dubbed Romeo and Juliet laws).
 There are also loopholes, such as laws allowing minors to get married, which make it marital sex, not statutory rape.

-In what way is France “hurriedly” instating this?
+In what way is France ‘hurriedly’ instating this?
 Most countries have had ages of consent for decades.
 This is not quick.

 This is how the French government is spinning the situation.
-(Specifically, the Justice Ministry said, “The government is determined to act quickly to implement the changes that our society expects.”)
+(Specifically, the Ministry of Justice said, “the government is determined to act quickly to implement the changes that our society expects.”)
 There’s a fresh surge of activism and the bill is swiftly harnessing the political goodwill.